 Upon reaching the sandy banks, he slid down and plopped into the freezing water relishing the soothing effect it had on his body and mind.
 The cleansing fluid washed over his skin, penetrating his wounds, bringing instant relief.
 It soaked through his dirt and blood-laden robes releasing particles of both into the surrounding pristine water.
-The heat in his body subsided and he felt an instantaneous lowering of the fever in his head as if he'd taken a massive dose of aspirin into his veins.
+The heat in his body subsided.
+He could sense his fever dropping a notch or two as if someone had injected a massive dose of aspirin straight into his veins.

 He began to sob but immediately corrected his self pity.
 Snap out of it you old fool.
 Pull yourself together.
 You're getting off this damned island.
 You'll be back in the real world soon enough.
 And then you'll be able to feed again.

 Walter checked his wound, pulling his now-torn majestic robes to one side for better inspection.
 From what he could make out in the dim light, it looked bad.
-He splashed clean water onto the wound and squeezed out as much puss as his pain tolerance could take.
-Then he kept washing the cut until the inflammation went down.
+He splashed clean water directly onto the wound and squeezed out as much puss as his pain tolerance could take.
+He kept washing the cut until the inflammation around the wound went down.
 Right now, the cold liquid spilling onto his cebacious abdomen was worth all the gold in the world.
 Maybe not as good as the virgin flesh of a youngling.
 But almost.